×

 using namespace std;

-// function to swap the the position of two elements
+// function to swap positions of two elements

 int temp = *a;